-If a professional such as a solicitor, barrister, architect or accountant has failed to perform to the standards expected of them and you have suffered a financial loss as a result, you may be able to bring a professional negligence claim for compensation.
+If a professional such as a solicitor, barrister, architect, financial advisor or accountant has failed to perform to the standards expected of them and you have suffered a financial loss as a result, you may be able to bring a professional negligence claim for compensation.
+Our specialist professional negligence solicitor is a member of the Professional Negligence Lawyers Association, giving you the confidence that you will receive expert advice on how to progress any claim.

 Acting early is often vital, because professional negligence claims must be brought within a defined timeframe.
 When you need urgent action, we are quick and decisive.
 Where strategic input is required, we will give you pragmatic solutions to avoid a dispute or mitigate risk with legal advice that is clear, concise and delivered in plain English.